KNeugent/LineOfSightBinaries/README.md

 ### Dependencies

 The only imported package is numpy.

-This code has been tested using python3.
+This code has been tested using python 3.7.3 and numpy 1.18.2.

 ### Running the code